broccolijs/broccoli/docs/node-api.md

   Setting this to `false` is useful to improve performance for large vendor directories that are unlikely to change.

-* `nodeInfo.name` {string}:
-  The name of the plugin that this node is an instance of.

-* `nodeInfo.annotation` {string or null/undefined}:
-  A description to help with debugging.

-* `nodeInfo.instantiationStack` {string}:
-  A stack trace generated when the node constructor ran.

 ### Older API versions